Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction

 Here, we detailedly explain the generation of the probability map.
 Take a pixel $(x_i,y_i)$ in $\hat{A}_{\mathcal{T}}$ as the center, cropping a window $\hat{A}_{\mathcal{T}}^{(x_i,y_i)}$ with the size of $k \times k$.
 Then measuring the similarity between $\hat{A}_{\mathcal{T}}^{(x_i,y_i)}$ and $W_{k,\sigma}$ using following formulation:

-where $P(x_i,y_i) \in [0,1]$ and the higher value means that it is closer to the $W_{k,\sigma}$.
+where $W_{k,\sigma}$ is a discrete Gaussian Window with the size of $k \times k$, $P(x_i,y_i) \in [0,1]$ and the higher value means that it is closer to the $W_{k,\sigma}$.
 Finally, the probability map $P$ is obtained.
 The generation flow is shown in Fig.\ref{Fig-Gau}, and the computation process is demonstrated in Algorithm \ref{al}.

 \textbf{Re-training Scheme} Although the above reconstruction can effectively prompt the density quality, it may generate a few mistaken head labels from the coarse map.
 In addition, its time complexity is $O(n)$, which is not efficient.
 To remedy these problems, we re-train a final counter $\bm{C}^{final}$ using ${I}_{\mathcal{T}}$ and ${A}_{\mathcal{T}}^{pseudo}$ based on the $\theta_{\bm{C}^{coarse}}$.
 The error labels will be alleviated as the model converges.
 During the test phase, the $\bm{C}^{final}$ is performed to directly more high-quality predictions than the coarse results.